 1. Zero Waste Produce Bags via The Yellow Bird House

 Produce bags are great to take with you to the store.
-You can go sans plastic bag for most things (you peel a banana anyway, it doesn’t really need a produce bag), but for some things you might want to use one.
-These are perfect if you’re buying small things in bulk like green beans or brussel sprouts.
-I bought produce bags, but these are so cute!
+You can go sans plastic bag for most things (you peel a banana anyway, it doesn’t really need a produce bag), but for some things, you might want to use one.
+These are perfect if you’re buying small things in bulk like green beans or brussels sprouts.
+Plus, aren’t these cute?

 This sustainable DIY does require a sewing machine.
 You can find the DIY to make the below produce bags here.